 - Suzaku is a variant of this trope in My Mirror Sword And Shield as he's Cecile's adoptive son from the future.
 This is lampshaded by Lloyd who wonders how Suzaku could be her kid when he doesn't look like her.
 Suzaku deconstructs this as he decides not to help his biological parents.
 He acknowledges that he could meet his father and make sure he doesn't die and prevent his mother from becoming a neglectful drug addict but he much rather help his adoptive family.

 - Wilbur Robinson from the film Meet the Robinsons.
 It wasn't really the plan, but his actions do end up connecting Lewis with his family.

-- In the movie Back to the Future, Marty McFly is the kid from the future.
+- Back to the Future: Marty McFly is the kid from the future.
 He's also the main character and accidentally nearly prevents his own parents from getting together in the first place.

-- And in the sequel, Marty travels back to 1955 again.
+- Back to the Future Part II: Marty travels back to 1955 again.

-- And in the second sequel, Marty travels even further into the past and meets his ancestors, thus making him a Great-Great-Grandkid from the Future.
+- Back to the Future Part III: Marty travels even further into the past and meets his ancestors, thus making him a Great-Great-Grandkid from the Future.